WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 AB: Blocks Ads and Trackers

-EXP: For testing and fixing issues, please don't use this unless requested to, this particular variant DOES log everything you do
+EXP: For testing and fixing issues, please don't use this unless requested to, this particular variant DOES store logs for troubleshooting purposes

 Don't use VPNs while installing unless you've set it up using the VPN Setup Guide.